Analytical Modeling of Acoustic Exponential Materials and Physical Mechanism of Broadband Anti-Reflection: Classification of exponential materials

+To lay the groundwork for advancing numerical methods applicable to exponential materials (EMs), it is instructive to first categorize and examine general solutions through the lens of symmetry.
+Eq.~\eqref{eq:constitutive} bears resemblance to the electric-magnetic duality (or Montonen–Olive duality) \cite{jackson1999classical} found in Maxwell's equations; by interchanging $p \leftrightarrow v$ and $\rho \leftrightarrow K^{-1}$, we observe that the equation retains its form, thereby exhibiting duality symmetry.
+This symmetry permits an interchange of $p$ and $v$ by simply swapping $\mu_1$ with $\mu_2$ and vice versa.
+Moreover, implementing a parity transformation $x \leftrightarrow -x$ is also mathematically tantamount to switching $\mu_1 \leftrightarrow -\mu_1$ and $\mu_2 \leftrightarrow -\mu_2$.

 Nevertheless, existing references tend to name their materials using either gradient impedance \cite{pedersen1982impedance} or gradient index \cite{kim2013perfect}, while ignoring the other.
-Here, we show the necessity of considering both material properties to obtain a complete classification and to cover various EMs, as seen in the parameter space for classifying EMs in Fig.~(\ref{fig:1}).
-Based on this, we can infer that an EM with pure exponential impedance requires that $\mu_1-\mu_2\neq0$ and $\mu_1+\mu_2=0$, while an EM with pure exponential index requires that $\mu_1-\mu_2=0$ and $\mu_1+\mu_2\neq0$.
-These two cases are represented by the two dashed lines in Fig.~(\ref{fig:1}).
-Additionally, an EM with pure exponential density is located on the horizontal axis ($\mu_1\neq0,\mu_2=0$), while an EM with pure exponential bulk modulus is located on the vertical axis ($\mu_1=0,\mu_2\neq0$).
-If $\mu_1=\mu_2=0$, EMs degenerate into uniform materials [at the center of Fig.~(\ref{fig:1})].
+Here, we show the necessity of considering both material properties to obtain a complete classification and to cover various EMs, as seen in the parameter space for classifying EMs.
+In Fig.~(\ref{fig:2}), we define the corresponding characteristic impedance $Z$ and refraction index $n$ as